 [Caution: if your cat is in advanced stage of renal failure, do not use brewers/nutritional yeast (6).]

-Here’s a list of articles with homemade cat food recipes; the first one also has lots of other good information about recommended diet for cats.
+Below is a list of articles with homemade cat food recipes; the first one also has lots of other good information about recommended diet for cats.
 As I experiment, I’ll add my own versions of some of these recipes; see Homemade Pet Food Menu for my own recipes and additional information about cat health.
-I especially want to focus on fish (preferably wild-caught), chicken (skin on but no bones), and good quality rabbit meat.
-I might also add some recipes using ground beef or lamb from grass-fed (pastured) animals, as they are fairly fatty, which is important.
+I especially want to focus on chicken (skin-on but no bones), good quality, grass-fed beef and lamb (raw or rare, and fairly fatty – a good thing), locally-raised fatty pork, and good quality rabbit meat.

 - Feline Living: info and recipes (1)

 - Web MD: Homemade and Raw Cat Food (2)

 - 8 Irresistible Homemade Cat Food Recipes (3)

 I will start with an easy recipe using canned salmon, tuna or mackerel, or another using canned sardines.